serguei-k/input-form-dialog/README.md

 The purpose of the InputFormDialog is to compliment the static get methods of the [QInputDialog](http://doc.qt.io/qt-5/qinputdialog.html) such as `QInputDialog::getText` or `QInputDialog::getInt`.

 ### Details
 Using InputFormDialog is simple.
-First you need to create a `FormData` object that will define the form entries and their default values.
+First create a `FormData` object that will define the form entries and their default values.

 The `FormData` behaves similar to an `std::map`, new entries are added to it by using the subscript operator `FormData::operator[]`.
 The provided key will be used by the dialog as the label and the edit widget will be chosen based on the value type.